 The Duke of Edinburgh Award Scheme is an international leadership in action program.
-The Award provides the opportunity to experience a sense of personal achievement through individual challenge, team work and fun.
+The Award provides the opportunity to experience a sense of personal achievement through individual challenge, teamwork and fun.
 It is well-regarded in the community and by many employers.
 Once again many St Vincent’s students have chosen to participate in this prestigious challenge.
-This year we have students from Years 8-12 participating in Bronze, Silver and Gold Duke of Ed experience.
+This year, students from Years 8-12 are participating in the Bronze, Silver and Gold Duke of Ed experience.

 There are four sections that must be completed to qualify for an Award: Volunteering, Skills, Physical Recreation and Adventurous Journeys.
 These activities provide an opportunity for girls to acquire and develop skills, initiative and self-esteem which will help them become more confident and contributing members of the community.